baioc/paradigms/README.md

-Structure and Interpretation of Computational Processes
+Study and Interpretation of Computational Processes
 ====

 Algorithms and Data Structures in various Programming Paradigms.